-Intro to Business Insurance Contracts (AAI 82) This course provides an understanding of the insurance protection any business should have.
+INSMGT 10162125 Intro to Business Insurance Contracts (AAI 82)

+This course provides an understanding of the property and casualty insurance protection any business or individual should have.
 Whether you plan on owning your own business or managing a business or department, this course provides valuable information.
-A comprehensive study of policy language and coverage for Commercial General Liability, Commercial Auto, Worker's Compensation, Crime, Bonds, Umbrella, the BOP and Commercial Property is reviewed.
+A comprehensive study of policy language as well as the Wisconsin state insurance laws are covered.
+This course also meets the state requirement for Property & Casualty PreLicensing.

-Introduction to Loss Investigaton (AIC 33) 3 Credits/Units The claim function, factors influencing claims, the steps involved in analyzing, negotiating, and litigating first and third party claims, and the basics of property and liability losses will be covered in this class.
+INSMGT 10162126 Introduction to Loss Investigaton (AIC 33)

+The claim function, factors influencing claims, the steps involved in analyzing, negotiating, and litigating first and third party claims, and the basics of property and liability losses will be covered in this class.

-Introduction to Employee Benefits
+INSMGT 10162131 Introduction to Employee Benefits

 This course provides an overview of individual and group health coverage, disability insurance, individual and group life insurance, paying life insurance proceeds, ownership rights, beneficiaries, and the Wisconsin and federal laws that must be followed with these coverages.
 In addition, basic insurance terms and concepts as well as provider relationships are covered.
-This meets the state requirements for Life & Health pre-licensing and is a required course for the Risk Management & Insurance Diploma.
+This meets the state requirements for Life &Health pre-licensing and is a required course for the Risk Management & Insurance Diploma.

-Managing Business Risks This course will serve as a core.
+INSMGT 10162133 Managing Business Risks

+This course will serve as a core.
 Risk Management is a foundational concept in insurance today.
 The legal foundations of loss exposures, the risk management process, and risk management programs will be discussed for all areas.

-Detecting Employee Fraud
+INSMGT 10162135 Detecting Employee Fraud